SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   :default: 1

-  Number of timesteps between each computation of the collisions.
+  Number of timesteps between each computation of the collisions or reactions.
   Use a number higher than 1 only if you know the collision frequency is low with respect to the inverse of the timestep.

 .. py:data:: debug_every

   :default: 0

-  Number of timesteps between each output of information about collisions.
+  Number of timesteps between each output of information about collisions or reactions.
   If 0, there will be no outputs.

+.. py:data:: time_frozen

+  :default: 0.

+  The time during which no collisions or reactions happen, in units of :math:`T_r`.

 .. py:data:: coulomb_log

   :default: 0.